Home Appraisals When Refinancing: What to Know

 Here’s how a refinance appraisal benefits borrowers:

-• It assesses equity.
-“It provides a clear picture of how much of the home you own outright – home equity – which can be used for cash-out refinancing,” he says.
+- It assesses equity.
+“It provides a clear picture of how much of the home you own outright – home equity – which can be used for cash-out refinancing,” he continues.

 How Do Appraisers Determine Your Home Value When Refinancing?

-• Property features.
-The appraiser will evaluate the number of bedrooms and bathrooms, overall layout, square footage, and any unique features like a finished basement or pool.
+- Property Features.
+The appraiser will take note of the number of bedrooms and bathrooms, storage space, and any unique features, such as a finished basement, sunroom, or in-ground pool.

 What Hurts a Home Appraisal?